kodarn/Sparsnas/README.md

 ### Look for repetitions in the XOR-data

 We now know that given the value of zero, the xor-key *at some positions* in the dataset is 'cfa2'.
 But if we're lucky, there can be other columns which also begins with the value of zero, but isn't counters.
-Lets concider the top row:
+Lets consider the top row:

 ```
  len  ID  Cnt Fix  Fixed    Cnt2 Data Fixed      Crc16